"The call to courage begins with vulnerability."

 Someone said something in the middle of all of this that no one had quite planned to say, and it settled over the room like a second presence:

 "David could have said — I've got enough of my own problems right now," one man observed.
-"I don't have capacity.
-I can't lead you in your struggles.
+"I don't have the capacity to lead you through your struggles.
 But he didn't.
 He went: okay.
 I've been called.
 I'm suffering.
 These people have a need.
-This is where God has me."
+This is where God has me right now.
+So I'm going to do what I've been called to do in the context of my suffering."

-The movement that matters, the one that produces actual authority and connection, is from "I have suffered" to "and here is what I learned" — or even the more honest version: "and here is how I am, slowly, with God's help, working through it."
+There is a distinction, though, between leading out of suffering and performing suffering publicly.
+The leader who announces his wounds every week eventually has no one left to lead.
+That is not vulnerability — that is an abdication of the responsibility to actually show up for people.
+The movement that produces real authority is from "I have suffered" to "and here is what I am learning" — or the more honest version: "here is how I am, slowly, imperfectly, with God's help, working through it."

-That is the sermon on anger.
+That is the sermon on the door.
 That is the limp disguised as a normal stride.
-That is the forty-five-year-old chaplain finishing the jump school because Isaiah 41 said he would be upheld.
+That is the forty-five-year-old chaplain finishing jump school on nothing but a verse and a decision to lace up his boots.

 — ✦ —